magneticio/vamp.io/content/documentation/using vamp/v0.9.4/health.md

     - /documentation/using-vamp/health/
 ---

 Vamp tracks the health of deployed service instances and gateways.
-The [default Vamp health workflow](/documentation/using-vamp/v0.9.4/workflows/) reports the health of deployed services based on a combination of service health checks and gateway monitoring.
-The health status is stored in the Elasticsearch index `vamp-pulse-health-YYYY-MM-DD` and read by the Vamp UI.
-It can also be retrieved using the [Vamp API health endpoint](/documentation/api/v0.9.4/api-health/).
+The [default Vamp health workflow](/documentation/using-vamp/v0.9.4/workflows/) reports health based on a combination of defined health checks and gateway monitoring.
+Health status is stored in the Elasticsearch index `vamp-pulse-health-YYYY-MM-DD` and displayed in the Vamp UI.
+It can also be retrieved directly using the [Vamp API health endpoint](/documentation/api/v0.9.4/api-health/).

 ## Health checks